Scalar curvature operator for models of loop quantum gravity on a cubical graph: Introduction

 Nevertheless, due to the indirect nature of the strategy of turning to Regge calculus in order to quantize the integrated Ricci scalar, it is not obvious whether the properties of the resulting operator are fully satisfactory from the physical point of view.
 For instance, the curvature operator can be used as a part of the Hamiltonian constraint operator, to replace the Lorentzian part of the constraint commonly used in loop quantum gravity.
 Then it seems unclear whether the operator of \cite{curvature} can be consistent with any operator proposed so far as a quantization of the Euclidean part of the constraint.
 A conflict could conceivably arise due to the fact that the classical foundations underlying all available quantizations of the Euclidean part refer to the smooth, continuous physical geometry of the spatial manifold, whereas Regge's formula for the integral \eqref{integral} instead makes use of an auxiliary manifold whose geometry is singular, with curvature being concentrated entirely on one-dimensional submanifolds.

 In this article we propose a new operator representing the integrated scalar curvature \eqref{integral}.
-The starting point of our construction is to express the spatial Ricci scalar as a function of the densitized triad, after which a curvature operator can be defined through a regularization whereby the integral \eqref{integral} is expressed in terms of quantities corresponding to well-defined operators in loop quantum gravity.
-On the technical level, the main challenge which is encountered in such an approach is to find an appropriate regularization of spatial derivatives of the densitized triad.
-For now, we deal with this challenge by suitably weakening the problem to be solved: We will not attempt to define a curvature operator in the entire Hilbert space of loop quantum gravity, instead limiting our considerations only to states defined on a fixed cubical graph\footnote{By a cubical graph we mean a graph whose nodes are six-valent, and whose edges are aligned with the coordinate directions defined by a fiducial Cartesian background coordinate system.}.
-Under this restriction, it becomes relatively straightforward to regularize spatial derivatives by discretizing them as finite differences on the rectangular lattice provided by the graph.
+The starting point of our construction is to write the Ricci scalar of the spatial manifold in a suitable way as a function of the Ashtekar variables, after which a curvature operator can be defined through a regularization procedure whereby the integral \eqref{integral} is expressed in terms of quantities corresponding to well-defined operators in loop quantum gravity.
+On the technical level, the main challenge encountered in such an approach is to find an appropriate regularization of spatial derivatives of the densitized triad.
+Our method of dealing with this challenge consists of two key steps.
+Firstly, we take as our classical starting point an expression which gives the Ricci scalar as a function of the densitized triad and its $SU(2)$-covariant derivatives, as opposed to partial derivatives.
+Secondly, we will not attempt to define a curvature operator in the entire Hilbert space of loop quantum gravity, instead limiting our considerations to states defined on a fixed cubical graph\footnote{By a cubical graph we mean a graph whose nodes are six-valent, and whose edges are aligned with the coordinate directions defined by a fiducial Cartesian background coordinate system.}.
+Under this restriction, it becomes relatively straightforward to regularize gauge covariant derivatives by discretizing them as finite differences of so-called parallel transported flux variables on the rectangular lattice provided by the graph.